Bob McDonnell: 2009 campaign for governor

 McDonnell announced his candidacy for the 2009 Virginia gubernatorial election at American Legion's Boy's State of Virginia 2007, making him the seventh consecutive elected attorney general to run.
 The statewide candidates, including McDonnell as governor, were selected at a Republican State convention rather than a primary.

-Less than two weeks later, Creigh Deeds won his party's nomination in a primary, setting up a "rematch" of the state attorney general's race four years earlier.

-In early June, Deeds held a slight edge, with a 47%–41% advantage in a Rasmussen poll.
+In early June, Democratic nominee Creigh Deeds held a slight edge over McDonnell, with a 47%–41% advantage in a Rasmussen poll.
 As the campaign continued, the polls shifted toward McDonnell's favor, with several giving him a commanding lead.

 However, when The Washington Post released McDonnell's thesis from Regent University, McDonnell's lead dwindled to only two percentage points in Rasmussen polling.
 As the election drew near, McDonnell's campaign regained steam, however.
 McDonnell defeated Deeds in the general election by a vote of 59%–41%, receiving the highest percentage of the vote for any candidate for governor since 1961.
 At the same time, the other two statewide offices on the ballot were also won by Republicans.